maxloopinmok/weekly-report/04 - 2023 Monday August 28 to Sunday September 3.md

 - I listened to the news about the Singapore Presidential Election results.

 ### Saturday (planning)
-- Work in the library from 2pm to 5pm.
+- Do readings and learnings with a laptop in the library from 2pm to 5pm.

 # Upcoming Schedule
 - Wednesday 6 September 2023 10am CCP Career Fair at Lifelong Learning Institute
+- Wednesday 13 September 2.30 pm Job placement assessment at Enabling Village:
+    - 20 Lengkok Bahru, #02-01 Block NEST, S(159053).
+Near to Redhill MRT Station.

 # Upcoming Medical Appointments
 - Thursday 7 September 2023 3.40pm CGH Digestive Diseases Centre